nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 Over the last four months, we've tackled these questions and more in our weekly Situation Reports.
 At this stage of the pandemic, it's clear that these broad-strokes patterns are largely consistent across regions and countries:
 </p>
 <p>
-- Outbreaks across even distant parts of the world are deeply intertwined.
+- Outbreaks across even distant parts of the world are deeply intertwined.<br>
-- Through human migration and travel, the virus has been introduced to most communities multiple times.
+- Through human migration and travel, the virus has been introduced to most communities multiple times.<br>
 - Once these "sparks" land in a new community, many fizzle out without causing widespread transmission.
-Subject to local conditions and a bit of chance, some of these sparks grow into local outbreaks.
+Subject to local conditions and a bit of chance, some of these sparks grow into local outbreaks.<br>
 - Eventually, these local outbreaks send of sparks of their own, spreading to new locations.
 </p>
 <p>